Internships for High School Students Near Me: Your Ultimate Guide

 As a SEAP intern, you’d also get to collaborate with top scientists and engineers, sharpening your skills and learning about cutting-edge developments in science and engineering.
 It’s a great opportunity if you’re passionate about STEM and want to dive into real-world research.

 Want to work with NASA?
-The NASA High School Internship gives you a chance to contribute to real space projects.
+A NASA High School Internship gives you a chance to contribute to real space projects.
 You’d work with a mentor from NASA and gain hands-on experience in STEM fields.
-This is a paid internship through NASA’s Office of STEM Engagement (OSTEM).

 The Southwest Airlines High School Internship program offers a unique opportunity to support Ground Operations at their headquarters.
 It’s a great chance to gain experience in the airline industry while working with a well-known company.
 You’d assist with essential tasks like payroll, staffing, maintaining records, and organizing events.

-The Hutton Junior Fisheries Biology Program offers an eight-week paid summer internship for high school students.
-Sponsored by the American Fisheries Society (AFS), this program gives you the chance to explore fisheries and aquatic science.
+The Hutton Junior Fisheries Biology Program offers an eight-week paid summer internship for high school students sponsored by the American Fisheries Society (AFS).
+This internship program gives you the chance to explore career paths in fisheries and aquatic science.

 How to Write a High School Resume

-You’ll need a strong resume to secure an internship as a high school student.
+You need a strong resume to secure an internship as a high school student.
 It might seem overwhelming to write a resume for the first time, but it’s simpler than you think.
 It’s also worth the effort.
 A well-structured resume can help you stand out, even if you don’t have much formal work experience yet.
-Here’s how to approach it step by step.
-Check out this article for a template and step by step guide.

 Email Template for Finding a High School Internship Near Me